BitcoinDesign/Guide/guide/contribute/propose.md

 #### Managing files

 When a new branch is created, while making sure it's selected, click on either `Open in Text Editor` or`Show in explorer` to browse through the folders and files.
-You can use a search (find) function `Ctrl+F/ cmd+F` to search for a specific keyword that can help identify the file you would like to edit.
+You can use a search (find) function (`Ctrl+F` or `cmd+F` in most editors) to search for a specific keyword that can help identify the file you would like to edit.

 #### Applying changes